This an article for UK pensioner living in Spain. It is a Considerations for those that have UK pensions schemes and are a Spanish Tax Resident

-Moving overseas may provide further opportunities not available to those that remain in the UK and advice can be given on Final pension salary schemes, UK Private Pensions, SIPP’s and Qualified Overseas Pension Schemes.
+Moving overseas may provide further opportunities not available to those that remain in the UK.
+And advice can be given on Final pension salary schemes, UK Private Pensions, SIPP’s and Qualified Overseas Pension Schemes.
 We will provide a detailed examination of your existing schemes and advise if a transfer is in your best interest.

-So, what are some of the considerations that you need to think about regarding your UK pensions schemes.
+Are UK pensioner living in Spain? here you have some of the considerations that you need to think about regarding your UK pensions schemes.

-- Do you know where your funds are invested and what the returns are, not all schemes are transparent, and it can be difficult to determine what you are paying for and what the performance has been.
-Most pension companies that we use provide a facility for 24/7 up to date valuations with clear charging structures, this can over the life of your pension increase the effect on its value significantly.
+- Do you know where your funds are invested and what the returns are? not all schemes are transparent, and it can be difficult to determine what you are paying for and what the performance has been?
+Most pension companies that we use provide a facility for 24/7 up to date valuations with clear charging structures.
+This can over the life of your pension increase the effect on its value significantly.